sakthivel-arumugam/PowerPlatform/HRBotForLeaveAssistant.md

 	- Trigger an email for the leave submission.
 	- Send return message to Agent.
 5.  **Power Virtual Agent:** Receive the status message from Power Automate flow.
-6.  **Power Apps:** User will get an confirmation message for Power Agent.
+6.  **Power Pages:** User will get an confirmation message for Power Agent.

 * * * * *